 - Students answer four simple comprehension questions e.g who, what, where, when and why?

-- Assess understanding gained from the comprehension task and intervene where necessary
+- Assess understanding gained from the comprehension task and intervene where necessary – which words are barriers to meaning?

 - Move onto more complex reading for meaning activities – see below